OpenFolf/project-report-vuepress/docs/design-overview/README.md

 Real time updating of the scorecard did not go well in our first tests.
 Users were losing connection and scorecard was not always updating in real time on the later holes of the course.

-**Our reaction**: We figured out that maintaining websocket connection over such a long period of time was not feasible.
-We re-wrote our subscription logic and during later tests users reported no problems regarding real time updates.
+**Our reaction**: _We figured out that maintaining a websocket connection over such a long period of time was not feasible.
+We re-wrote our subscription logic and during later tests users reported no problems regarding real time updates._

 ---